-Maternity care aims at the physical and mental recovery of the new mother and the integration of the new baby in the family.
+"The fourth trimester aims at the physical and mental recovery of the birth partner and the integration of the new baby in the family."

-As a post partum doula I support and pamper your family in your home for few hours a day, couple of days a week.
+I support and take care of your family in your home for few hours a day, during the first weeks.

 Help and guidance concerning (but not limited to):